gotchabuggs/onboarding/onboarding.md

 3. A *daily virtual github projects check-in*.

 **Weekly kick-off meeting:** This is a quick (~5 minutes) virtual lab meeting where individuals will lay out their weekly goals on Zoom/Teams.
-If you cannot join the kick-off meeting, you are expected to send a short message to the `#lab-meetings` channel (in Slack) with your update before the kick-off meeting.
+If you cannot join the kick-off meeting, you are expected to send a short message to the `#davidsonlab-weekly-scrum` channel (in Discord) with your update before the kick-off meeting.

 **Weekly demo day meeting:** This is a quick (no more than 10 or 15 minutes) virtual lab meeting where team members show off an accomplishment from the week in 3 minutes or fewer.
 This could be a new figure, a section of a paper, some code that they are particularly happy with, or something that we learned from a paper, poster, or research presentation.
-To share figures or paper sections for the demo day meeting use the link is pinned in the `#lab-meetings` channel on Slack and is not intended to be shared outside the lab.
+To share figures or paper sections for the demo day meeting use the link is pinned in the `#davidsonlab-weekly-scrum` channel on Discord and is not intended to be shared outside the lab.
 If you are not already listed in the slides, feel free to add a slide with your name.
 Alternatively, screen sharing is possible for code demos or interactive weekly accomplishments.

 **Daily virtual github projects check-in:**